mbuesch/letmein/README.md

 The client is used to send a knock packet to the server.

-## Platform
+## Platform support

-This application is Linux-only, because it only supports `nftables` as firewall backend.
+The server application `letmeind` is Linux-only, because it only supports `nftables` as firewall backend.

+The client application `letmein` is portable and should run on all major platforms.

 ## Internals and design goals